emil-laine/wge3/README.md

 - Select it and install.
 - Now you can open the project file.

 Remember, when running the project, you must run the desktop subproject.
-The core subproject cannot be run.
+The core subproject cannot be run directly.